Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbReplicaGroup/reelect_en.md

 ##EXAMPLES##

-1. Conduct the re-election in 60s with the group of 'datagroup1'
+1. Conduct the reelection in 60s with the group of 'datagroup1'

 	```lang-javascript
 	> var rg = db.getRG("datagroup1")